bradleybarrett/goat-milk-dairy-farm/README.md

         (client apps register and provide a health check endpoint for consul to monitor their status)
 2. Populate routing rules
     - **Locally sourced rules**
-        (the template used to create routing rules is part of the loadbalancer image)
+        (the template used to create routing rules is part of the load balancer image)
 3. Location of load balancing decision
     - **Server-side**
         (routing decision is made by the HA-Proxy instance sitting in front of the service cluster)